Project Insights Report

 Executive Summary

-The bioscience sector, which encompasses biopharmaceutical manufacturing and vaccine development, is one of Canada’s fastest growing industries.
+The bioscience sector, encompassing biopharmaceutical manufacturing and vaccine development, is one of Canada’s fastest-growing industries.
 The COVID-19 pandemic highlighted the urgent need for Canada to become self-sufficient in this field.
 Despite substantial investments, a significant workforce shortage looms, with educational institutions often failing to meet industry requirements.

-CASTL’s efforts yielded positive outcomes, with high satisfaction rates among participants, successful employment placements and the establishment of new training centres.
-Key lessons highlighted the importance of tailored academic partnerships and curricula that integrated theoretical and practical training to meet the needs of industry.
+CASTL’s efforts yielded positive outcomes with high satisfaction rates among participants, successful employment placements, and the establishment of new training centers.
+Key lessons highlighted the importance of tailored academic partnerships and curriculum that integrated theoretical and practical training to meet the needs of industry.

-More recently, CASTL has expanded into Quebec and British Columbia.
-With additional support from FSC, CASTL conducted market research, held consultations and discussions with industry, and developed a case study, using long-time partner BIOVECTRA to showcase the effectiveness of training for upskilling the private sector workforce.
+More recently, CASTL has expanded into Quebec and British Columbia, and with additional support from the Future Skills Centre, conducted market research, consultation and discussion with industry, and developed a case study, using long-time partner BIOVECTRA to showcase the effectiveness of training for upskilling the private sector workforce.

 Key Insights